eerieA/game-qs-grill/docs/design/hi-level.md

 > Luxodo is pronouced with more emphasize on the second syllable.

-This structure makes it sound a bit like the name of a real, quirky place you could visit—the kind of place a space-faring rogue would tell you about in a grimy cantina.
+This structure makes it sound a bit like the name of a real, quirky place you could visit - the kind of place a space-faring rogue would tell you about in a grimy cantina.

-#### 3. Deconstruction of the Name:
+#### 3. Deconstruction of the Name

 Each component of the name is carefully chosen to contribute to the overall effect through contrast and reference.

 *   **"Phineas's": The Genius Showman**
     This name operates on two layers.
     *   **The Surface Layer (P.T.
 Barnum):** "Phineas" immediately evokes Phineas Taylor (P.T.)
 Barnum, the legendary 19th-century showman.
-This sets the stage for an "Emporium" run by a charismatic, perhaps untrustworthy, huckster—a master of spectacle and chicanery.
+This sets the stage for an "Emporium" run by a charismatic, perhaps untrustworthy, huckster - a master of spectacle and chicanery.
     *   **The Deeper Layer (Richard Feynman):** The Barnum reference is a clever mask for a nod to Richard Feynman, the Nobel Prize-winning physicist.
 Feynman was renowned not just for his genius, but for his playful, mischievous, and anti-authoritarian spirit.
 He was, IMHO, **the P.T.
-Barnum of theoretical physics**—a showman whose product was brilliant, complex truth.
+Barnum of theoretical physics** - a showman whose product was brilliant, complex truth.
 This name suggests the proprietor is a secret genius who presents himself as a simple trickster, perfectly mirroring a game that is much deeper than its goofy exterior suggests.

 *   **"Quasi-Stellar": The Cosmic Grandeur**
     This is the "sci-fi" anchor of the name.
 A "Quasi-Stellar Object" (Quasar) is an extremely luminous and powerful celestial body.

 *   **"Luxodo": The Failed Grandeur**
     "Luxodo" is a deliberately crafted piece of the puzzle.
 It’s a made-up word that transparently signals a clumsy attempt at luxury and class.
     *   The **"Lux-"** root immediately brings "luxury" to mind.
     *   The **"-odo"** suffix has a vague, cheap-sounding flair, reminiscent of "Tuxedo" or a faux-European branding attempt.
     This word is funny precisely because it's trying so hard to sound impressive and failing.
 It perfectly characterizes the owner as someone with big dreams but perhaps questionable taste, reinforcing the lovable, underdog nature of the establishment.

 *   **"Emporium & Grill": The Final Punchline**
     This is the core comedic contrast that brings the whole name together.
-    *   **"Emporium"** follows through on the promise of "Quasi-Stellar Luxodo"—a large, fancy establishment offering a wide variety of fine goods.
+    *   **"Emporium"** follows through on the promise of "Quasi-Stellar Luxodo" - a large, fancy establishment offering a wide variety of fine goods.
     *   **"& Grill"** immediately and hilariously punctures that pretension.
 It grounds the entire cosmic, luxurious enterprise in the humble, greasy-spoon reality of a diner.
 This collision promises a world where you can gamble with the fate of star systems, but also order a burger and fries.
 It is the ultimate expression of the game's high-concept, low-brow personality.